liuyuchenzh/upload2cdn/README.md

 ## Notice

-This tool does not provide a service as uploading to cdn.<br>
+This tool does not provide a service as uploading to cdn.

-In fact, it actually depends on such service.<br>
+In fact, it actually depends on such service.

 ## Dependency